 SMC Leadership Institute

-The SMC Leadership Institute is a program that develops leaders to engage in development that considers their racial and ethnic identities with an emphasis on individual and social cultural development.
+The SMC Leadership Institute is a program that provides opportunities for leaders to engage in leadership development that considers their racial and ethnic identities with an emphasis on individual and social cultural development.
 The institute utilizes community-based learning and social justice principles to ensure students are developing comprehensively.

 Outcomes